Piarists: Education

 Before the course of study was regulated by the state, a Piarist establishment contained nine classes: reading, writing, elementary mathematics, schola parva or rudimentorum, schola principiorum, grammatica, syntaxis, humanitas or poesis and rhetorica.

 One of the most famous Piarists, priest Stanisław Konarski, was the reformer of the Polish education system in the 18th century.
 To honor his faithful duty, the Polish King Stanisław August Poniatowski created the Sapere Auso medal.

 The order's influence led to the subsequent establishment of many other congregations dedicated to education.
 There are eleven religious teaching orders now in existence that are based on Calasanz's ideas.
 The founder and order have also had influence on many great educators, such as Saint Jean-Baptiste de la Salle in the eighteenth century, and Saint John Bosco, his great admirer, in the nineteenth century.
 The influence of the pious schools served as the model for state public school systems in some European countries.
-The order has educated many important figures in modern history, including a number of saints like Saint John Neumann and Saint Josemaría Escrivá, figures like Pope Pius IX, Victor Hugo, Haydn, Schubert, Johann Mendel, and a dozen Nobel Prize winners like George Hevesy and George Olah.
+The order has educated many important figures in modern history, including a number of saints like Saint John Neumann and Saint Josemaría Escrivá, figures like Pope Pius IX, Victor Hugo, Haydn, Schubert, Johann Mendel.

+Piarist Gymnasium in Budapest is noted for a number of exceptional students, two of them Nobel Prize winners, George de Hevesy and George Olah.